v-hearya/skype-docs/Skype/Trusted-Application-API/docs/TrustedApplicationEndpoint.md

 ```
 2. You will be prompted with a windows PowerShell credential dialog box.
 Sign in using the tenant credentials.

-Successful completion of the above mentioned steps will create a Windows PowerShell session that makes a connection to the Skype for Business Online.
+Successful completion of the above mentioned steps will create a Windows PowerShell session that makes a connection to Skype for Business Online.
 Now you can use PowerShell cmdlets to set up the application endpoint.

 For more information see: [Connecting to Skype for Business Online by using Windows PowerShell](https://technet.microsoft.com/en-us/library/dn362795.aspx)